-(Rs in mio)

-Industry Gross NPA Specific Provision

-NPA in Top 5 Industry 1,108 938
+Industry Gross NPA Specific Provision NPA in Top 5 Industry 4,735 3,696 i) Geography wise Distribution of NPA and Provision

-(Rs in mio)

 Geography Gross NPA Provision

-Domestic 65,233 45,884
+Domestic 1,09,247 76,376

-Overseas 1,701 1,361
+Overseas 1,217 1,217

-Total 66,934 47,245
+Total 1,10,464 77,593

-Exposures pertaining to IBU GIFT City Branch
+^{} Exposures pertaining to IBU GIFT City Branch

-DF-4: Credit risk: Disclosures for Portfolios Subject to the Standardised Approach
+DF-4: Credit Risk: Disclosures for Portfolios Subject to the Standardised Approach

 The Bank uses the Standardised Approach under the RBI's Basel III capital regulations for its credit portfolio.
-As per the Basel III guidelines on Standardised approach, the risk weight on certain categories of domestic counter parties is determined based on the external rating assigned by specified External Credit Assessment Agencies (ECAIs) assigned by any one of the accredited rating agencies, i.e. CRISIL Ratings Ltd, ICRA, CARE, India Ratings, Acuite, and Infomerics.
+As per the Basel III guidelines on Standardised approach, the risk weight on certain categories of domestic counter parties is determined based on the external rating assigned by specified External Credit Assessment Agencies (ECAIs) assigned by any one of the accredited rating agencies, i.e. CRISIL Ratings Ltd, ICRA, CARE, India Ratings, Acuite, Infomerics and Brickwork.
 For Foreign counterparties and banks, rating assigned by S&P, Moody's and Fitch are used.